How to switch between relational quantum clocks: Revisiting the classical parametrized non-relativistic particle

 In particular, after we choose a specific temporal reference system with respect to which we describe the remaining dynamics, we no longer wish to consider its degrees of freedom as dynamical variables.
 Choosing a reference system means describing all physics relative to it and describing the reference system relative to itself does not yield dynamical information.
 Instead, as we shall see, upon gauge fixing, the temporal reference will assume the role of a non-dynamical evolution {\it parameter} on a gauge-fixed reduced phase space, eliminating redundant dynamical information.
 That is, the gauge-fixed reduced phase spaces will be interpreted as encoding the physics described relative to a particular temporal reference system.
 As such, it is these reduced phase spaces, which, in fact, admit a direct physical interpretation, in contrast to the clock-choice-neutral super structure $\cc$ (which also is not a phase space).

 This extends the interpretation proposed in \cite{Vanrietvelde:2018pgb, Vanrietvelde:2018dit} for spatial reference frames to the temporal case.
 Indeed, in \cite{Vanrietvelde:2018pgb, Vanrietvelde:2018dit} it was put forward to interpret the constraint surface (of a first class system) as a perspective-neutral structure, which contains all reference frame choices at once.
-By contrast, it was advocated that jumping into the perspective of a specific (spatial) reference frame, from which to describe the remaining physics, corresponds to a gauge choice and restricting to the associated reduced phase.
-Therefore, for the spatial frames of \cite{Vanrietvelde:2018pgb, Vanrietvelde:2018dit} it is also precisely these gauge-fixed reduced phases paces, which admit a direct operational interpretation as the physics seen from a specific perspective.
+By contrast, it was advocated that ``jumping into the perspective of a specific (spatial) reference frame", from which to describe the remaining physics, corresponds to a gauge choice and restricting to the associated reduced phase.
+Therefore, for the spatial frames of \cite{Vanrietvelde:2018pgb, Vanrietvelde:2018dit} it is also precisely these gauge-fixed reduced phase spaces, which admit a direct interpretation as the physics seen from a specific perspective.

 That is, in both the spatial and temporal case, leaving the reference-system-neutral grounds is tantamount to fixing and removing the redundancy.
-We shall detail this now for the temporal case.
+We shall detail this now for the temporal case which will amount to a deparametrization of the model.